cloudcat17/BattleBot-Control/README.md

 You can also force the robot to use AP mode by grounding pin D5 during startup (i.e. connect pins 'D' and 'G' of column 5 on the GPIO header strip and press RESET).
 This feature is useful if you inadvertently connect to a network, only to discover it has firewall rules preventing machine to machine communication.

-To load the file on the robot, you can either reload the entire file system with the "ESP8266 Sketch Data Upload", or follow an alternative faster procedure:
+To load the file on the robot, you can either reload the entire file system with the "ESP8266 Sketch Data Upload", or use the onboard editor (see below) or follow an alternative command line procedure:

  1. Connect to the robot in the default access point (AP) mode.
  2. Open a shell and navigate to base project directory, the one with this file in it.